Code-Institute-Submissions/maxapn98-RestaurantLaTana_JanResub/README.md

 <h1>Overview</h1>
-<p>This Restoutant is for Wagyu beef lovers and those who appreciate exquisite cuisine, and wine.Based on expiriances in this work area, this website will be perfect for every visitor.It's very simple to navigate and get overview over its Wagyu beef specialist,also u can get information about winelist,location,menu,opening hours and is also possible for guests to book a table.</p>
+<p>This Restoutant is for Wagyu beef lovers and those who appreciate exquisite cuisine, and wine .Based on expiriances in this work area, this website will be perfect for every visitor .It's very simple to navigate and get overview over its Wagyu beef specialist,also u can get information about winelist,location,menu,opening hours and is also possible for guests to book a table.</p>

 <h1>Strategy</h1>